hugosimasalmeida/hugosimasalmeida.github.io/README.md

-# Your blog
+# My blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is the repository for my AI blog!

+My Briefs/collection on AI and tests

+Debate on CRISPR ML attempt youtube video

+Bill Gates's inspirational youtube video

+Jeremy Howard's inspirational youtube video on CNNs

+Robert Downey Jr.'s How Far is Too Far? | The Age of A.I. youtube video